-The Corporation owns the cityplace property located in downtown Winnipeg including the cityplace building, one adjacent parking lot and one adjacent parkade.
-The cityplace building includes five floors of office space, three floors of parking and two floors of retail space.
+The Corporation owns the Cityplace property located in downtown Winnipeg including the Cityplace building, one adjacent parking lot and one adjacent parkade.
+The Cityplace building includes five floors of office space, three floors of parking and two floors of retail space.
 The Corporation uses approximately 60 per cent of the building for administrative purposes and leases out the remaining 40 per cent.
 Tenant improvements are 100 per cent investment property and therefore do not factor into the calculation.
-The leases are all classified as operating leases.